Photo: Ansis Starks

 2022

 Solo show at Kim?
-Contemporary Art Centre.
+Contemporary Art Centre, Riga, Latvia

 Curator: Zane Onckule

-Mixed media installation (vinyl prints, printed digital drawings, 3D animations, sounds).
+Mixed media installation (vinyl prints, printed digital drawings, 3D animations, sounds)

 A remix of being/existence: